-The fact is that almost every business carries some level of debt, but the higher the debt to income ratio is, the less likely it is that a company will be able to sustain its debt load from month to month.
+The fact is that almost every business carries some level of debt, but the higher the DTI ratio is, the less likely it is that a company will be able to sustain its debt load from month to month.

 Beyond servicing its debt costs, if a firm has little or no cash left at the end of each month, it will have little to work with in terms of expanding its business operations.

-And with a high debt to income ratio, the company will find it difficult to borrow the necessary funds to finance any plans it may have for that future growth.
+And with a high DTI ratio, the company will find it difficult to borrow the necessary funds to finance any plans it may have for that future growth.

 This situation would not translate into a particularly inviting investment opportunity.

-Although the lower ratio values are more preferable, this does not mean that you cannot invest in a business with a high debt to income ratio.
+Although the lower ratio values are more preferable, this does not mean that you cannot invest in a business with a high D/I ratio.

 In fact, when it comes to investing, no single ratio or investing metric can tell you exactly how a company is performing.